 After three–four days, my SpiderOak ONE clients all switched from saying “Connected” to “Disconnected”.
 When I clicked Account within the client I received the following error message:

-I though maybe they were experiencing server difficulties, and noticed that that SpiderOak was apologizing to customers on Twitter for outages on other SpiderOak services.
+I though maybe they were experiencing server difficulties, and noticed that SpiderOak was apologizing to customers on Twitter for outages on other SpiderOak services.
 I assumed my problem was related and ignored the situation for another few days.

 Less than a week later, I received the first email update since the notice calling me to action.
 This email was a promotion saying that “Today is a once in a lifetime opportunity,” promising “20% off of any of SpiderOak’s annual plans.”
 I thought that was a good deal and decided to keep SpiderOak ONE for a couple of months while I evaluated other backup providers.